Marc Mezvinsky

-Marc Mezvinsky (born December 10, 1977) is an American investor and managing director at TPG.
+Marc Mezvinsky (born December 10, 1977) is an American investor and partner at TPG.
 He has served previously as vice chairman at Social Capital.
 He is the husband of Chelsea Clinton, daughter of former President Bill Clinton and former Secretary of State Hillary Clinton.

 Early life and education

 Mezvinsky was born in Philadelphia, Pennsylvania, and grew up attending a Conservative Jewish synagogue and Friends' Central School, a Quaker school outside of Philadelphia.
 His parents are both former Democratic members of the U.S. House of Representatives.
 His father is Edward Mezvinsky (b.
 1937) and his mother is Marjorie Margolies (b.
 1942).

 Mezvinsky has 10 brothers and sisters, including five adopted siblings.
 His mother wrote a book, They Came to Stay, about her experiences adopting children from Korea and Vietnam as a single woman.
 The Mezvinskys took a number of refugee families into their home and arranged surgeries and adoptions for distressed children from abroad.

 Mezvinsky graduated from Stanford University in 2000, earning a BA in religious studies and philosophy.
 He then attended Pembroke College, Oxford, where he received his MA in Politics, Philosophy and Economics.